 The 2021 Unified Stormwater Rule:

-When it is introduced in 2021, the Unified Stormwater Rule will be a positive addition to the city's existing stormwater management efforts.
+When it is introduced in early 2021, the Unified Stormwater Rule will be a positive addition to the city's existing stormwater management efforts.

 Our Initial Comments for what the new rule should address:

-Below are some of the key concerns waterway advocates across the city have raised regarding the new stormwater rule:
+Below are some of the key concerns that waterway advocates across the city have raised regarding the new stormwater rule:

 The lot size needs to be smaller than 20,000 square feet in order to ensure that a larger number of sites have to comply with the new rule.
 Construction and development on any size lot can lead to increased CSO events.

 Lot size should not be the only criteria for the types of lots that have to comply with the stormwater management regulations.
 We also need to consider the groundwater table (high or low), bedrock challenges, a property's proximity to superfund sites, impaired waterbodies, waterbodies that have CSO Long Term Control Plans underway, and the surrounding density of the construction site.

 No Net Increase analysis (NNI) should be required for all pollutants and all waterbodies impacted by the construction site.
 In the current MS4 rule, NNI analysis is only required for “impaired waterbodies.”
 If a waterbody is not listed as impaired, as it stands right now, the analysis can be skipped entirely and if the analysis cannot be skipped, it is still not required for all pollutants.

 NNI analysis should be required, and it should use the most stringent analysis, which is the Nitrogen NNI.
 These standards should also be applied to other pollutants: pathogens, phosphorus (sewage), CSOs, and floatables.
 It is only by conducting a more thorough analysis that we can understand how a waterbody will truly be impacted, and employ the proper mitigation measures to ensure a Net Zero CSO effect.